ljufa/rsplayer/docs/README.md

 ```
 ### Spotify
 ?>Spotify integration is possible for Spotify premium accounts only.

+?>First time Spotify setup should be done from desktop computer because Andorid does not support accessing RPI using host name i.e `rsplayer.local`

 !>_All credentials entered here, and generated Spotify access token will be stored in plain text format on your RPI device so please make sure it is properly secured!_